truecharts/website/docs/manual/SCALE/guides/dragonfish-storage.md

 ### For new Users and Apps freshly installed on DragonFish

 Once you have completed the above steps, you need to install the `OpenEBS` app from the TrueCharts Operator train as below.
 This app contains our own version of PVC storage.
+**Existing users: Ensure to not the name of the app when installing**

 - In the SCALE GUI, go to Apps -> Discover Apps -> Manage Catalogs
 - Ensure you have `system` in the list of Preferred Trains in the TRUECHARTS row as below.
 If so, skip the next step